 - Have you lost any weight?

 - Is anyone else sick at home with diarrhea?

-- Have you been hospitalized or taken antibiotics in the last few months?
+- Have you been to a hospital or taken antibiotics in the last few months?

-- Does anything make your diarrhea worse, such as particular foods?
+- Does anything make your diarrhea worse, such as certain foods?

-- What medications are you currently taking, and did you start taking any in the weeks before your diarrhea began?
+- What medicines are you taking?
+Did you start taking any in the weeks before your diarrhea began?